Offshore risk management can help in setting the standards for protective clothing and safety equipment that need to be used in offshore operations.

 Need for offshore risk assessment

-Fire incidents and accidents onboard offshore platforms and vessels can lead to major human losses apart from causing environmental damage.
+In the oil and gas industry, fire incidents and accidents onboard offshore platforms and vessels can lead to the potential loss of human life as well as causing significant environmental damage.
 Offshore risk assessment and management practices are crucial to ensuring the health and safety of personnel apart from mitigating the probabilities of fire hazards and accidents.

 The offshore risk assessment covers the risk of major accidents, health and safety risks and any other work-related risks.
 The risk of major accidents can be mitigated by the identification of sources of hazards and reduction of the risks associated with those hazards.